NathanJC2/CipherToSilicon/README.md

 ## Disclosure on use of AI
-In the development of this project Artificial Intelligence (AI) tools were utilized to assist with tasks such as, brainstorming conceptual layouts, formatting texts, and for refining the document structure.
+In the development of this project Artificial Intelligence (AI) tools were utilized to assist with tasks such as, brainstorming conceptual layouts, structuring the project structure and organization, formatting texts, and for refining the document structure.

-   **AI Tools used:**
+   **The following AI Tools were used:**
+   * ChatGPT 5.6 - Used to help in brainstorming ideas, structuring the project layout, and organizing the development roadmap.
+   * Google Gemini 3.1 Pro - Used to assist in brainstorming interactive features, refining UI/UX concepts, and formatting project documentation.

+*All AI-generated outputs were thoroughly reviewed, edited, and validated by the project members to ensure historical accuracy, alignment with our project goals, and originality of the final product.
+The core concepts, research, and technical implementation remain the original work of Group 9.*

 ---